1Password/scim-examples/docker/README.md

 <details>
 <summary>Information for Google Workspace as your Identity Provider (IdP)</summary>
-If you’re using Google Workspace as your identity provider for provisioning, you will need to set up some additional secrets to use this functionality.
+If you’re using Google Workspace as your identity provider for provisioning, you will need to set up some additional secrets to use this functionality as detailed below.
 Refer to our complete Google Workspace provisioning documentation for more complete information, https://support.1password.com/scim-google-workspace.

 First, edit the file located at `scim-examples/beta/workspace-settings.json` and enter in the appropriate details.